Valeria Luiselli: Political involvement

 Luiselli started a literacy program for girls in a detention center in upstate New York that focuses on creative writing.
 Luiselli is passionate about researching and writing about mass incarceration in the United States, with a focus on detention centers.
 She is working on a performance piece with the poet Natalie Diaz related to mass incarceration and violence against women.

 Luiselli has been interested in writing about and working to improve the plight of asylum-seeking children from Latin America, a theme that is present in her 2020 novel, Lost Children Archive.
 She began writing Lost Children Archive in 2014 "as a loudspeaker for all of [her] political rage" after having served as a court translator for children from Latin America involved in the migration crisis.
 The creation of this book was also a reaction to her daughter working to understand the migration crisis for herself.
 Before completing Lost Children Archive in 2019, Luiselli published Tell Me How It Ends: An Essay in 40 Questions that uses the format of the questions she used in the court when interviewing the children, and includes her own experience with applying for a green card.
-The time spent writing the essay allowed her to write Lost Children Archive with “more open questions and open ends instead of political stances that are too loud and obvious by themselves.”
+The time spent writing the essay allowed her to write Lost Children Archive with "more open questions and open ends instead of political stances that are too loud and obvious by themselves".

+Luiselli supports a boycott of Israeli cultural institutions, including publishers and literary festivals.
+She was an original signatory of the manifesto "Refusing Complicity in Israel's Literary Institutions".

 Works

 Sidewalks

-Sidewalks is Luiselli's debut book of essays in which she explores themes of motion, travel, transition, and reflection.
+Sidewalks is Luiselli's debut book of essays, in which she explores themes of motion, travel, transition, and reflection.